katiepetersonn/tictactoe/README.md

 //Would like to add a winner counter to keep track of multiple game rounds.
 //How to personalise the game, using customised tokens.
 //Support networked multiplayer.

+Lesson's learnt:

+//I originally had my files in the WDi21-homework folder, which meant I had to copy the files into a new folder to create a repository.
+The commits up until that point at in the WDi21-homework folder and then the commits after are in the repo folder.

+//Break the task down into the smallest possible chunks, work through the pseudo-code and then tackle it bit by bit.
+Build one thing and then move on.

+//Start with the logic first.

+//Build a working product and then go back and try to refactor the code to make it DRY.